dicchyantgurung/Identifying_Opportunities_To_Improve_Roadway_Safety_In_Chicago/README.md

 --------------------------------------------------------------------------------------------------------

-## EDA 3: Check for trends in the time of crash to allocate resources appropriately
+## 3. Check for trends in the time of crash to allocate resources appropriately

 ![Time_of_crash](https://github.com/dicchyantgurung/Indentifying_Opportunities_To_Improve_Roadway_Safety_In_Chicago/blob/main/Images/time_of_crash.png)